amitfin/oref_alert/README.md

 `event.oref_alert` is an additional entity which can be used to get the messages.
 There are 3 type of events: `pre_alert`, `alert` and `end`.

-*Note: this sensor is not created when the configuration contains multiple areas or groups (e.g. cities with multiple areas or districts).
+*Note: this sensor is not created when the configuration contains multiple areas or a district.
 It's possible in such a case to create an additional sensor configuration for the specific area of interest by using the action `oref_alert.add_sensor`.*

 ## Binary Sensor